 2 Project Pollo

 Lucas Bradbury of Texan-born vegan chicken chain Project Pollo appeared on the season finale of Shark Tank in May 2022.
 The ambitious founder received an email from Cuban himself suggesting he appear on the show.
 Bradbury prepared the pitch for months, but his swiftly growing plant-based chicken empire caused concern for the sharks, citing that kind of growth was “like a cyclone.”
-With over a dozen locations in Texas and several planned to open out-of-state in the later part of 2022, Bradbury isn’t ready to put on the breaks, even to catch a shark.
+With over a dozen locations in Texas and several in the works, Bradbury isn’t ready to put on the breaks, even to catch a shark.
 He’s seeking investments elsewhere while continuing to manage scaling operations of Project Pollo’s addictive vegan chicken sandwiches.

-A vegan milk machine was the beneficiary of Cuban’s largest vegan investment to date.
+A vegan milk machine was the beneficiary of Cuban’s largest vegan investment at the time.
 In an episode that aired on March 29, 2021, the vegetarian investor agreed on a $2 million deal with Numilk founders Ari Tolwin and Joe Savino with a projected 10 percent of the company.
 The product has evolved from its original inception as a ready-made-milk kiosk in grocery stores to a smaller countertop professional unit made for coffee shops.
-The Shark Tank funds will enable the duo to launch production of its latest concept—a more compact, sleeker countertop machine meant for home use that can produce fresh plant milks, lattes, protein drinks, and more.
-A waitlist is available on the company’s website for Numilk Home which is set to ship in 2023.
+The Shark Tank funds enabled the duo to launch production of its latest concept—a more compact, sleeker countertop machine meant for home use that can produce fresh plant milks, lattes, protein drinks, and more.
+A waitlist is available on the company’s website for Numilk Home which is set to ship in late 2023.
+Numilk Pro is currently available for foodservice accounts.

 4 The Mad Optimist